SoloJiang/tinify-cli/README.md

 #### `--cwd`
 **short：** `-c`
-The working directory of where tinify-cli command will be executed in, all other paths options are relative to this path.
+The working directory of where @tinify_cli/cli command will be executed in, all other paths options are relative to this path.

 #### `--dir`
 **short：** `-d`